-3. Attendance and Punctuality Awards
+2. Attendance and Punctuality Awards

-Achievement points will be awarded for full attendance and/or 100% punctuality each week.
 100% attendance and punctuality certificates and prizes will be awarded to students at the end of term Celebration of Achievement Assembly.
 A prize will be awarded to the tutor group with the best attendance record and the best punctuality record at the end of each term.

-4. Jack Petchey Achievement Award
+3. Jack Petchey Achievement Award